hirosystems/docs/docs/docs/introduction/microblocks.md

 # Microblocks support

-!> API support for microblocks is a work-in-progress.
-Review the [API documentation][microblocks_api] carefully to ensure that you are up-to-date on the latest implementation details for microblocks.
+API support for microblocks is a work-in-progress.
+Please review the Microblocks API documentation carefully to ensure that you are up-to-date on the latest implementation details for microblocks.

-The API allows querying the most recently streamed microblocks:
+The API allows querying the most recently streamed microblocks when you run the following command:

 ```bash
 # for mainnet, remove `.testnet`